charlieargue/pan-code-samples/README.md

 - [ ] how to use markdown auto-outlining syntax
 - [ ] what is an epic, how to write Acceptance Criteria, etc.
 - [ ] benefits of markdown, mocking API servers, creating sub-tasks (of stories), linking issues, sharing Postman collections, and more
+- [ ] lessening the amount of meetings (amount was affecting the team's development productivity)